top of page

 5. You can buy a Medigap policy from any insurance company that's licensed in your state to sell one.

-7. Some Medigap policies sold in the past cover prescription drugs.
+7. Some Medigap policies sold in the past covered prescription drugs.
 But, Medigap policies sold after January 1, 2006, aren't allowed to include prescription drug coverage.
-If you want prescription drug coverage, you can join a Medicare Prescription Drug Plan which is more commonly known as Medicare Part D.
+If you want prescription drug coverage, you can join a Medicare Prescription Drug Plan, also known as Medicare Part D.

 8. It's illegal for anyone to sell you a Medigap policy if you have a Medicare Advantage Plan, unless you're switching back to Original Medicare.